bobdub/swarm-space/docs/No-Cap.md

 ## 8. Known Gaps

-- Verification proof validation occasionally fails.
-Investigate intermittent signature mismatches and improve logging.
+- Verification proof validation occasionally fails, improve movement tracking and retry mehanics, stop rolling alert.
 - The game timer can feel sluggish; tighten the interval cadence or reduce work inside the tick handler.
 - Earned medals are not yet surfaced under the user profile **Achievements** tab.
 - There is no safe way to replay or test the game from Settings.
 Add a sandboxed mode that does not overwrite previously earned achievements.